DanielBarie/FritzingBuild/README.md

 - maybe create a snap or flatpack?

-# Common Steps for Ubuntu 22.04 Build Environment
+# Steps for Ubuntu 22.04 Build Environment
 Set up the basic build environment (VM, dependencies) for building Fritzing.
 Having completed that, you may choose to build Fritzing linked either dynamically or statically.
 The main difference is the Qt build.